 Can You Take NMN and NAD Together?

-If you made me pick between NAD and NMN, I'd have to choose NMN supplements because it has more research surrounding increasing intracellular NAD+ levels because of its efficient transport and conversion process, which would align with my goals to support maintaining cellular health in my 30s and onwards.
+If you made me pick between NAD and NMN, I'd have to choose NMN supplements because it has more research surrounding increasing intracellular NAD+ levels because of its efficient transport and conversion process.

 That being said, NAD+ supplements could be more appropriate if you're looking for a more immediate boost, like for rapid metabolic support, or if you're living a very active lifestyle as your body uses up its NAD+ stores quickly for muscle training and endurance.